 Your eyes produce mucus throughout the day and the night, but during the day a continuous film of tears effectively washes your eyes when you blink, wiping out the rheum before it has a chance to accumulate.
 However, when you are sleeping, you are unable to blink and so eye discharge can build up in the corners of your eyes.

 The eye can produce mucus in response to allergens in the air.
 Consequently, if allergens are around, you may experience more rheum.
 It is normal to wake up to find some discharge in your eyes.
-However, excessive amounts, along with other effects, such as light sensitivity or blurry vision, can be an indication of an eye infection.
-In which case you should consider seeking expert advice.
+However, excessive amounts, along with other effects, such as light sensitivity or blurry vision, can be an indication of more serious eye conditions, in which case you should consider seeking advice from a healthcare professional.

 Eye care before bed and in the morning